 The Universal Baby Registry is a wonderful feature.
 All you have to do is install Amazon’s free 1 Button App.
 It’s an extension that’s super easy to install.
 Then, when you see something online that you’d like to add to your baby registry, you click the button (which lives at the top of your browser), and it gets added to your wish list.

 If you did shop at other sites, people who are browsing your baby registry will be able to see non-Amazon items listed on your registry.
 If they want to get it for you, they’ll be given the option to “reserve” the item for purchase, before they are taken to the website where the item is sold.
 When someone reserves an item on your baby registry, it indicates their intent to buy it.

-Kindly keep in mind that items which are added to your registry via the universal registry takes places outside of Amazon.
+Kindly keep in mind that items that are added to your registry via the universal registry take place outside of Amazon.
 That means, no Amazon payments or free prime shipping, returns, customer service, Amazon’s A-Z guarantee, etc. Everything takes place entirely outside of Amazon.
 Also important – anything you add from a universal registry, will not be eligible for Amazon’s baby registry discount.

 Multiple Baby Registries Can Be Helpful, But…

-Here’s an obvious tip (but I mention it nonetheless because “pregnant brain” makes us forget obvious things.) – if you are going to have multiple registries do not add the same things to both registries.
+Here’s an obvious tip – if you are going to have multiple registries, do not add the same things to both registries.
 This will decrease the chances of you getting multiples.